VFPX/Win32API/samples/sample_062.md

 				* at this point you can display the progress
 				* and test events: keyboard, mouse etc.
 				* to decide on aborting the upload
-				?? "·"	&& you can put link to a progress bar here instead ELSE
+				?? "ï¿½"	&& you can put link to a progress bar here instead ELSE
 				EXIT
 			ENDIF